The Source of March Madness

-The term March Madness, today, is synonymous with the NCAA Basketball Tournament, but the nickname was first used to describe another basketball tournament -- the annual Illinois High School Association tournament.
-Henry V. Porter is credited with coining the phrase in his 1939 article for the Illinois Interscholastic magazine, "March Madness."
+Today,the term March Madness is synonymous with the NCAA Basketball Tournament, but the nickname was first used to describe another basketball tournament — the annual Illinois High School Association tournament.
+Coach and educator Henry V. Porter is credited with coining the phrase in a 1939 essay for the Illinois Interscholastic magazine, titled "March Madness" [source: IHSA].

-March Madness was not used to describe the NCAA Basketball tournament until 1982, when Brent Musburger, a CBS reporter, used the term during the telecast of a tournament game.
+March Madness was not used to describe the NCAA Tournament until 1982, when Brent Musburger, a CBS reporter, used the term during the telecast of a tournament game.
+Musburger said he got the name from a Chicago auto dealer who did announcements for the local high school tournament [source: Heck].
 College basketball fans and the media have been using the term ever since.

 Today, after a court battle over the ownership of the term, March Madness is co-owned by the NCAA and IHSA through the March Madness Athletic Association.